isabella232/events.eclipse.org/readme.md

     $ vi data/EclipseEvents.json // vi or use any other editor
     $ git add .
     $ git commit -m "commit comments"

+### Rebuild content locally for testing

+This project uses Grunt to compile and run build tasks on a watch task.
+In order to test scripts and the like locally you will need to do the following:

+- Run `npm install` in the project root to retrieve the required frameworks to run a local build.
+- Run `npm run-script bower install` in the project root to install JS and less dependencies.
+- Run `npm run-script grunt` to start Grunt watching the folder
+- Make your local changes to the JS/less files to trigger grunt to build
+- Open `index.html` from the root of the project.
+Some minor tweaks may need to be done to run this file locally without a web server (such as adding `https:` to the front of the main.min.js script source attribute at the bottom of the page).
+These changes should stay local and not be pushed up with your script changes.

 ### Push changes to Eclipse Foundation git/Gerrit
 You will be asked for a password, you can retrieve it with https://git.eclipse.org/r/#/settings/http-password.
 Please use your Bugzilla login credentials and copy the password.
 Replace (yourname) with your git / Gerrit user name.